Hi! I’m a data scientist working in Dublin.

-Hi!
-I’m a PhD student in the University of Warwick, a member of the Oxford-Warwick statistics programme (OxWaSP).
+I recently finished my PhD in statistics with the University of Warwick, I was a member of the Oxford-Warwick statistics programme (OxWaSP).
 My PhD took me around a few institutions: Oxford, Warwick, The Alan Turing Institute, and finally UCD.

 Prior to my PhD I worked in the ESRI (Economic and Social Research Institute) in Dublin analysing national health data.